 Revenue from purchase of tokens will be going at least partly to the teams, as well as the League itself.
 You can also get 100 tokens just for logging in during the first months of the League, or signing up for the Overwatch League newsletter.
 No doubt they will be gifted at various other events as well, plus for watching on Twitch.

-The season proper began on January 10, with a full schedule of games available over on the official site, or schedules for each team on our team pages linked above.
+The season proper began on January 10, with a full schedule of games available over on the official site.
 Each team will play two matches a week, in a four-game set on a collection of maps that is locked in for a full season.

 The season is split into four stages of five weeks each, with a week's break between each one.
 The end of each stage has a title match for a batch of cash, and helps to split the season up a bit.